 HONDA MOTOR INVESTOR ALERT: Kaplan Fox & Kilsheimer LLP Notifies Honda Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, Feb.
-10, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Honda Motor Co., Ltd. (“Honda” or “Company”) (NYSE: HMC).
-A complaint has been filed on behalf of investors who purchased or otherwise acquired Honda American Depository Shares (“ADSs”) between June 20, 2018 ad September 28, 2022 (the “Class Period”).
+NEW YORK, Feb.
+10, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Honda Motor Co., Ltd. ("Honda" or "Company") HMC.
+A complaint has been filed on behalf of investors who purchased or otherwise acquired Honda American Depository Shares ("ADSs") between June 20, 2018 ad September 28, 2022 (the "Class Period").

 If you acquired Honda ADSs during the Class Period and would like to discuss this case or our investigation, please click here.
 Or, you may contact us by emailing pmayer@kaplanfox.com or by calling (646) 315-9003 or our toll free number 1 (800) 290-1952.